The Social Security Leveling Option

 Social Security Leveling has two main requirements: you must be eligible to receive benefits from your employer’s pension plan and you must provide your employer with a written estimate of your Social Security benefit.
 Although the estimate is usually based on benefits available at age 62, some plans will accept an estimate of benefits available at full retirement age (66), or age 65.

-Whether the option makes sense depends on how early you are retiring compared to how much money you give up in long-term pension payments.
+Whether leveling is a pension plan option that makes sense depends on how early you are retiring compared to how much money you give up in long-term pension payments.
 Social Security has cost-of-living increases, and your pension may also, which could also affect the long term results.
 But most private company pensions (versus municipal) do not have inflation adjustments.
 It is best to map out your various income options over time to determine which might work best for your circumstances.

 About Robert Henderson and Lansdowne Wealth Management